hyperupcall/blog/content/post/web development a year later.md

 ![commit history showing integration of webpack into project](../image/web-dev-a-year-later/webpack-babel-combo.png)

 I don't even remember how many times I tried to get Webpack to work.
 I'm laughing (and dying) a bit inside just thinking about what was going on during that week.
 I had near-daily commits since May 30, and that week or so of "nothing" was me just trying to get Webpack to work. (that `00a20dd` commit was probably me starting from scratch again).
-I remember thinking if I should use Webpack without Babel, or just Babel without Webpack, but I decided not to, since many tutorials combined them.
+I remember not being sure if I should even add Webpack and Babel at the same time.

-The final config?
-It looked like this
+The final Webpack config looked like this

 ![webpack config](../image/web-dev-a-year-later/first-webpack-config.png)

 It's deceivingly simple, just because that one's correct :joy:
-I wish I could see all the ones that I thought would work, but didn't.
+I wish I could see all my failed attempts.

-Anyways, I also used Webpack to compile my Scss into Css, which was much easier.
+Anyways, I also used Webpack to compile my Scss into Css (later), which was much easier.

-Another month passed by (July 13)
+## A month after summer

 At first I began to dread using Webpack, because now I had to use loaders for my svg, font files, and similar.
 But later I accepted the challenge and realized its utility.
 This was when I was using `webpack-merge` to create separate development and production builds.
-Integrating UglifyJS, MiniCssExtractPlugins, OptimizeCssAssetsPlugin, CopyWebpackPlugin, etc. wasn't so bad.
-I remember failing to export separate chunks (which would be lazily-loaded as I changed routes) with Webpack.
+Integrating stuff like UglifyJS, MiniCssExtractPlugins, OptimizeCssAssetsPlugin, CopyWebpackPlugin, became easier over time, as I became more accustomed to Webpack.
+On thing I failed to do was export separate chunks (which would be lazily-loaded as I changed routes) with Webpack.
 I didn't mind missing out on that feature so much.
+I just wanted my program to work.

 As July turned to August, I basically started to refine most of my application.
 This was when I started harvesting data about the elements of the periodic table.
 I had to write some scripts in the Wolfram Language to get data about each element.
 I exported much of the data as one large JSON.
-I used Gulp to transform the bundle and move stuff to the backend (which I also recently created).
+I used Gulp to transform the bundle and move stuff to the backend (which was recently created).

 It was around this time I became sort of close to burning out.
 You see, when school finished I poured all my available free time into building this application.
 At first, I was working maybe 6 hours a day, but that quickly grew to 10, then 14.
 The few weeks I was working 18 hours a day on the application took a huge toll.
 I could have gotten so much more done if I was not sleep deprived. :confused: I took a few days break after that to prevent myself from burning out.
 A few other sporadic breaks helped keep my sanity.

+## Fall

-I originally planned to finish the application before school started, but I realized that really was not going to happen during September.
-I wanted to release my application as a birthday present, but I ended up pushing a half-baked application that didn't really work.
+When fall was around the corner, I realized that I couldn't finish the website before the start of school.
+However, I still wanted to release my application as a birthday present (early November).
+I ended up pushing a half-baked application to production that didn't really work.
 It didn't even have any data.

 It basically looked something like this
 ![periodic table later revision](../image/web-dev-a-year-later/periodic-table-later-design.png)

-All the styling super sexy, but I just wasn't sure how to manipulate the data in a way which would be maintainable.
+All the styling is kinda sexy, but I just wasn't sure how to manipulate the data in a way which would be maintainable.
 Now that I reflect, I was thinking too hard about it.
-I should have just built something.
-Since I had no experience building any other website, that was the best course of action.
+Since I had no experience building any other website, it was ridiculous that I thought so much about it instead of *just building it*.

-Eventually, Vue Cli 3 came out, which basically automatically created a Webpack config which transformed Vue, JS, Css, etc. all files for you.
+At around that time, Vue Cli 3 came out, which basically automatically setup Webpack, Babel, and friends.
 That's when I decided to rewrite everything from scratch.
-Since I learned a lot about Vue in the summer I used it, it would be good anyways, it would make the codebase more maintainable.
+Since I learned a lot about Vue that previous summer, the opportunity would allow me to make a maintainable codebase.

 **Big Mistake**